© 2012 Mark Macy

 Despite occasional setbacks—impacts by Eden-rubble, ice ages, volcanic convulsions—paradise was sustained on Earth for quite a long time.
 Edenites and their various human hybrids actually lived at peace with each other and with animals.
 But things were a lot different then.
 For one thing, population must have remained fairly stable.
 Gender and sex apparently were not yet part of the human experience.
 The superhumans enjoyed lives more like spiritual beings, moving among dimensions, beyond time and space, frequently rejuvenating their physical bodies to youthful vigor, enjoying lifespans of many thousands—even millions—of years.
 A day passes for us today, perhaps, as 10,000 years passed for the Edenites.
 They were timeless spiritual beings simply enjoying illusory physical experiences in a paradise setting on Earth.

 But all that ended with the last ice age (360-260 million years ago).
-The Edenites were experimenting with hydrogen fusion and other powerful technologies around that time, and a series of calamities caused severe geologic upheavals.
+The Edenites were experimenting with powerful technologies around that time, and a series of calamities caused severe geologic upheavals.
 Those upheavals contributed to the end of the ice age, and probably caused bizarre mutations throughout terrestrial ecosystems as well.
 From the mayhem, dinosaurs lumbered onto the scene some 230 million years ago, and paradise was lost.
 Earth got rowdy as a predator-prey scenario became a way of life here, and the various hybrids of humans and superhumans had no choice but to protect themselves and fight back.
 Eventually, their higher intellect won out and the dinosaurs were vanquished.

 Once the dinosaurs were gone, some 60 million years ago, the Earth began to settle down, and the paradise project resumed, although now the goal was no longer to sustain paradise, but to restore it.
 It wouldn’t be easy, since killing to survive had become a way of life since the upheavals.